How to Nail a Zoom Interview (25+ Zoom Interview Tips)

 Know the Interviewer or Hiring Manager

-Having an idea of who the interviewer is can be extremely helpful when interviewing.
+Having an idea of who the interviewer is can be beneficial when interviewing.
 It can assist in the process of starting the initial Zoom interview as well as helping to make the interviewer sound more prepared.
-When the hiring manager or HR manager sets up the interview, the name of the interviewer is provided in the calendar invite.
+When the hiring manager or HR manager sets up the interview, the interviewer's name is provided in the calendar invite.
 From there, a job applicant and candidate can determine who they are interviewing for.

 Tools like LinkedIn, Twitter, and other professional social media platforms can help to uncover who the interviewer is.
-Don’t worry; this process is not considered “stalking” and is generally showing positive interest in learning about future colleagues and the company.
+Don’t worry; this process isn't considered “stalking” and is generally showing positive interest in learning about future colleagues and the company.